musabgulfam/dragonbook/chapter-03/README.md

 Usually, the lexical analyzer not only returns just the token type to the parser, but also the token attribute value as it is useful for other operations and/or for manipulation of the symbol table.

 ### 3.2 - Input Buffering

+Sometimes you need to look at one character ahead.
+A clean way to solve this is to buffer the input for processing.

+A buffering technique:

+* Use a buffer of size *N*. *N* can be the size of a disk block (4096 bytes, for example)
+* A system call to read will return the N characters into the buffer.
+If there are fewer than N characters, then **eof** character will indicate the end of file.

+While processing the input, we can use 2 pointers:

+1. A *lexemeBegin* pointer to mark the beginning of the current lexeme.
+This is the extent in which we are attempting to determine.
+2. A *forward* pointer to move ahead until a pattern match is found.

+The *forward* pointer moves until a pattern match is found for a lexeme.
+Upon doing so, it is set to the character at its right end.
+Then set *lexemeBegin* to the character immediately after the lexeme just found.

+Keep advancing until the `EOF` character has been encountered.

+### 3.3 - Specification of Tokens